(A) Phase one "Application" -

 If the holder of a lien/mortgage on the property will not sign the subordination agreement prior to the signing of the agricultural easement, the landowner must provide the office of farmland preservation a commitment letter from the lien/mortgage holder which states their obligations to subordinate their interests to ODA once at or prior to landowner receiving any funds from ODA.

-(1) The option to purchase shall include but not be limited to:
+(F) The purchase agreement shall include but not be limited to:

-(c) Any other provisions the director deems necessary for the landowner to be aware of prior to signing a deed of agricultural easement, and permitted pursuant to section 901.2 or 901.22 or division (D)(2) of section 5301.691 of the Revised Code.
+(3) Any other provisions the director deems necessary for the landowner to be aware of prior to signing a deed of agricultural easement, and permitted pursuant to section 901.21 or 901.22 or division (D)(2) of section 5301.691 of the Revised Code.

-The review phase will consist of, but not be limited to:
+The final review phase will consist of, but not be limited to:

 (1) A title search or letter of clear title; however, if the title search reveals other third party interests, not previously known, that may not be conducive to keeping the land in agriculture if exercised, a statement of subordination to the terms of the agricultural easement shall be obtained from the third party by the landowner, before proceeding to rule 901-2-08 of the Administrative Code.
 Otherwise, a statement of no unsubordinated third party interests shall be included in the results of the title search.